Hamlet (1996 film): Critical response

 The film did have its detractors, however.
 Lloyd Rose of The Washington Post called it "the film equivalent of a lushly illustrated coffee-table book".
 Desson Thomson wrote of Branagh's performance that "the choices he makes are usually overextended.
 When it's time to be funny, he skitters over the top.
 When he's sad or touched, he makes a mechanical, catching noise in his throat."

 John Simon called Branagh's performance "brawny" and "not easy to like" and said that Branagh's direction used "explicitness where Shakespeare... settled for subtlety or mere suggestion".
+Similarly, Chris Davis of the Memphis Flyer said the detailed lavish setting makes the language too literal and redundant compared to a stage, and that modest low-budget adaptations like H4 and Much Ado About Nothing (2012) can have much more life.

 Leonard Maltin, who gave the film a positive three stars in his Movie and Video Guide (and gave the Olivier version of Hamlet four stars), praised the cinematography by Alex Thomson, but stated that "Branagh essentially gives a stage performance that is nearly as over-the-top as some of his directorial touches".

 Kenneth Branagh's Hamlet ranks number 3 on the Rotten Tomatoes list of Greatest Shakespeare Movies, behind Akira Kurosawa's Ran (1985, based on King Lear), which ranks in second place, and Branagh's Henry V (1989), which ranks in first place.